resorath/mz-mindbody-api/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.7 =
+Multiple location support for schedules.

 = 1.6 =
 Add Today's Schedule widget - must be only MBO call on page!